2015 General Tournament Rules

 6:30 PM - Liars' Tent

-Registration closes at 8:00 PM on Thursday, July 18th OR when
+Registration closes at 8:00 PM on Wednesday, July 15th

 Registration fees are non-refundable.